 Absences must be verified by a parent/guardian with a phone call or note.
-If it is necessary for a student to be absent from school for any reason, parents or legal guardian should call the school (660-939-2135) by 8:30 A.M.
+If it is necessary for a student to be absent from school for any reason, parents or legal guardians should call the school (660-939-2135) by 8:30 A.M.
 A note, or call, from the student's guardian will not suffice, but instead a doctor's note must be presented upon returning to school.
+Doctor's notes are to be faxed or turned into the office in a timely manner.
+Students have 1 week to turn in doctor's notes.
+After the 1 week period, doctor's notes will not be accepted and the absence will remain unexcused.

 The school, upon request, will collect assignments and books for students missing more than one day.
-Upon returning to school after an absence, students will have one day for each day absent to complete all make-up work, i.e., absent Monday and Tuesday, work to be turned in Thursday and Friday.
+Upon returning to school after an absence, students will have one day for each day absent to complete all make-up work, i.e., absent Tuesday and Wednesday, work to be turned in Friday and the following Tuesday.
 If a student is absent on the day of an announced test, the student must take that test upon his/her return to school within the one day allotted grace period per day absent.
 Teachers may assign the same assignments as done in class or different make-up assignments for an excused absence.
 This work should be done outside regular class hours.
 It is the responsibility of the student to make up all work missed, and to ask the teacher for the assignment.

 Any student that misses class due to being in the counselor's office, another teacher's classroom, etc. will not receive extra time to complete work.
-It is that student's responsibility to collect any work they missed and all assignments will be due as scheduled in this instance.
-If work is not turned in when scheduled to be due, the Extended Learning procedure will be followed.
+It is the student's responsibility to collect any work they missed and all assignments will be due as scheduled in this instance.
+If work is not turned in when scheduled to be due, the GradeWatch procedure will be followed.
+See GRADES & ACTIVITIES RESTRICTIONS on page 7.